-Renting out property has the potential to earn you more money than selling it.
+Renting out property has the potential to earn you more money rather than selling it.
 Think about it.
 If you sell a paid-off home and make a profit of $50,000, you’re doing pretty good.
 If you rent that property, however, for $800 a month for 15 years, you have made a profit of $144,000.

 If you’re wanting to rent a property but don’t have time to market it, screen tenants, and perform maintenance, you can always take advantage of hiring a property management company.

-A reputable property management company understands the complexities behind renting a home.
+A reputable rental property management company understands the complexities behind renting a home.
 They employ a team of professionals that handle all aspects of renting your property, allowing you to sit back and relax as you enjoy the profits.

-Property management companies stay up to date on the latest marketing methods that will render you the highest profit potentials.
+They stay up to date on the latest marketing methods that will render you the highest profit potentials.
 They perform valuable research to ensure you are earning top-dollar on your rentals.
 Even better, they understand how to target audiences who pay top dollar.